MicrosoftDocs/dynamics365smb-docs/business-central/projects-powerbi-project-realization.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Project Realization* report highlights how billing is performing against the costs.
+The **Project Realization** report shows how billing is performing against the costs.

-This compares the Billable (Invoiced Price) to the Actual (Total Price) and highlights how much of each project has been invoiced,
+The report compares the billable (invoiced price) value to the actual (total price) value, and highlights how much of each project was invoiced.

 :::image type="content" source="media/projects/project-realization.png" alt-text="Screenshot of the Project Realization Power BI Report" lightbox="media/projects/project-realization.png":::

-## How to use the report
+## Use the report

-The *Project Realization* report would inherently be used by leadership and project managers to identify what projects need invoices sent to.
-This can extend the CFO of an organization.
+Leadership and project managers use the report to identify which projects they need to invoice.
+CFOs also use this report.

-As a CFO, you can view the *Project Realization* report and check which projects have a low realization and invoice based on this.
-This can ensure monthly invoicing goals are met and ensure a healthy turnover.
+CFOs can check which projects have low realization, and send invoices accordingly to ensure you meet monthly invoicing goals and have healthy turnover.

-As a Project Manager, this report can help you identify which projects have had work completed against them but still need to be invoiced.
+Project managers use this report to identify projects with completed work that isn't invoiced.

 <!-- ## Key Performance Indicators (KPIs)